-This command removes all the application tasks variables, including the persistent type variables and deletes the CPU application.
+This command removes all application task variables, including persistent type variables, deletes the application CPU and puts the CPU in Stop mode.

 Reset: When a Reset is executed, the breakpoints defined in the application are disabled.

 Command: To execute the commands Reset Warm, Cold or Origin, it's necessary to have MasterTool IEC XE in Online mode with the CPU.